cgswong/docker-aws/README.md

     docker run -it cgswong/aws

-The container will start a `bash` shell with the [aws](http://docs.aws.amazon.com/cli/latest/reference/) command ready to use.
+The container will start a `sh` shell with the tools command ready to use.

 Build from Source